Did the Roll-Out of Community Notes Reduce Engagement With Misinformation on X/Twitter?: Materials and Methods

 \subsection{Variable Extraction}

-In this paper, we examine the effect of the roll-out of Community Notes on the engagement with misinformation on Twitter using two commonly-used engagement metrics, namely (1) the retweet count and (2) the like count.
-Retweet count is a count variable denoting the number of retweets a single tweet receives on Twitter.
+In this paper, we examine the effect of the roll-out of Community Notes on the engagement with misinformation on X/Twitter using two commonly-used engagement metrics, namely (1) the retweet count and (2) the like count.
+Retweet count ($\mathit{RetweetCount}$) is a count variable denoting the number of retweets (not including quote tweets) a single tweet receives on X/Twitter.
 Tweets can reach a large number of people through retweets.
-Hence retweet count is the most used metric to measure the virality of posts on Twitter \cite{vosoughi_spread_2018,chuai_anger_2022,drolsbach_diffusion_2023}.
-Additionally, like count is a count variable that measures how many users on Twitter have indicated that they appreciate or agree with the content of a tweet \cite{wojcik_birdwatch_2022}.
+Hence retweet count is the most used metric to measure the virality of posts on X/Twitter \cite{vosoughi_spread_2018,chuai_anger_2022,drolsbach_diffusion_2023}.
+Additionally, like count ($\mathit{LikeCount}$) is a count variable that measures how many users on X/Twitter have indicated that they appreciate or agree with the content of a tweet \cite{wojcik_birdwatch_2022}.
+The variables of $\mathit{RetweetCount}$ and $\mathit{LikeCount}$ are directly collected from the fields of public metrics embedded in the tweet objects.